developer-onizuka/serviceMesh/README.md

     network: "${VM_NETWORK}"
 EOF
 ```
+(5) Generate the istio-token and Copy it to the VM which you want to join into the cluster.
 ```
 # istioctl x workload entry configure -f workloadgroup.yaml -o "${WORK_DIR}" --clusterID "${CLUSTER}"
 Warning: a security token for namespace "vmcluster" and service account "nginxonmyvm" has been generated and stored at "/root/vmintegration/istio-token"